All Episodes

 And yeah, she wouldn't take it because she said it was hate speech.

-But you got you gotta be kidding me.
+But you got to be kidding me.

-And it I'm dead serious, sir.
+I'm dead serious, sir.

-You know first of all, I want to give you props on something.
+You know, first of all, I want to give you props on something.

-You call me when you're fifteen, sixteen years old.
+You call me when you're 15, 16 years old.

-Yes, one of the hardest things for kids that age is everybody wants to be accepted.
+One of the hardest things for kids that age is everybody wants to be accepted.

-Um there's a heavy, heavy pressure on conformity.
+There's a heavy, heavy pressure on conformity.

-Now, liberals like to talk about they give lip service to um individuality, except if you're a conservative, then of course you know, all bets are off, and any name that they want to call you is free.
+Now, liberals like to talk about, they give lip service to individuality, except if you're a conservative, then of course, you know, all bets are off.

-Uh it's it's open season, right?
+It's open season, right?

-Uh there's total hypocrisy on it.
+So there's total hypocrisy on it.

 But every young person wants to be accepted.